Published by Stephen Michael Leininger in Stephen Michael Leininger · 23 September 2021

 The water in the six stone jars was intended for the ritual purification of all of the wedding guests.
 It represents Baptism, which cleanses the Bride, i.e., the Church.
 It makes her ready for the wedding banquet (the new wine after Jesus’ miracle).

 At Cana, changing water into wine (containing the salt/dust of DNA) foreshadowed changing bread and wine into the body (salt of DNA of the grape and the wheat) and Blood (salt of DNA and water) of Jesus present in the Eucharist.
 Through Baptism and the Eucharist, we receive his Holy Spirit to dwell in our soul, which produces an identical result in the upper and lower powers of the soul.
-To understand how the indwelling of the Holy Spirit produces beneficial changes to both body and soul, read Section titled: Soul versus Spirit; Inner Heart versus Biological Heart, in a blogpost titled, Original Sin: Part I of III.
+To understand how the indwelling of the Holy Spirit produces beneficial changes to both body and spiritual soul, read Section titled: Soul versus Spirit; Inner Heart versus Biological Heart, in a blogpost titled, Original Sin: Part I of III.
 Thus, through the nuptial meaning of the body, we become living stones built into the New Covenant of Salt Temple (cf. 1 Pt.
 2:5).

 Mary at Cana: Mother of the Church